Debt Consolidation (what to consider + real life stories included)

 You have a poor credit score

-Having a poor credit score is one reason why a lot of people want to get out of debt as fast as possible.
+Having a poor credit score is one reason many people want to get out of debt as quickly as possible.

-However, debt consolidation relies on you not only being able to take out a new loan but also getting one without crazy high interest rates.
+However, debt consolidation relies on your ability to take out a new loan and get one without crazy high interest rates.

 If the only loans you can take out mean you’ll be paying MORE in interest rates, then it’s not worth it.
 In this case, the only benefit would be to simplify your loans.